 Wastewater Rates and Billing Information

-Regularly scheduled maintenance of the sanitary sewer line will be taking place in various Town-assumed areas between June and September, 2013.
-The full sewer flushing schedule is posted below and will also be posted on the Town Calendar.
+Regularly scheduled maintenance of the sanitary sewer line will take place in various Town-assumed areas annually between June and September.
+Schedules will be posted on the Town Calendar.

 Wastewater Treatment Plants and Operations